CybAero

-CybAero is an aerospace company industry based in Sweden.
-CybAero develops and manufactures remotely piloted helicopters.
-The company is a public company traded on First North on Stockholm Stock Exchange.
+CybAero was an aerospace company industry based in Sweden.
+CybAero developed and manufactured remotely piloted helicopters.
+The company was publicly traded on First North on the Stockholm Stock Exchange.

 In June 2018, the firm filed for bankruptcy.

 History

 The company was founded in 2003, based on research initiated in 1992 by FOA (later FOI) and Linköping University.
-The company develops, manufactures and sells unmanned aerial vehicles systems consisting of helicopters, ground stations, sensors and data links.
+The company developed, manufactured and sold unmanned aerial vehicles systems consisting of helicopters, ground stations, sensors and data links.

-CybAero is headquartered at Mjärdevi Science Park in the Nordic region's leading aeronautics town, Linköping.
-Research and development is conducted in part with other companies and research institutions.
-CybAero has approximately 55 employees and is listed on the NASDAQ OMX First North since 2007.
+CybAero was headquartered at Mjärdevi Science Park in the Nordic region's leading aeronautics town, Linköping.
+Research and development was conducted in part with other companies and research institutions.
+CybAero at one point had approximately 55 employees and was listed on the NASDAQ OMX First North since 2007.